Craig McRae: Other work

 Prior to his appointment as Collingwood Football Club senior coach, McRae was a part-time kicking and catching coach with the Melbourne Storm.

 Until the end of the 2006 season, McRae was involved in a sports administration business and various football broadcasting roles including radio station Triple M, where he hosted a football programme with former Brisbane teammate Jason Akermanis.

+Personal life

+McRae has two daughters, one from his first marriage and his second daughter from a previous partner.

+McRae married his second wife, Gabrielle, in 2022.
+Their daughter (his third child) was born the morning of the 2023 AFL Grand Final, and McRae announced her birth during the post-game presentation.